salvillalon45/Library-theOdinProject/README.md

 # theOdinProject-Library
-[TheOdinProject: Web Development 101] - Project: Library
+[TheOdinProject: Javascript] - Project: Library

 # Summary
 Create a small library app that allows users to enter the books they have read.
 This is tracker for keeping books you have read!